resizes/blog/blog/2025-02-17-sftp/index.md

 With this, a folder with the Helm Chart dependencies called `charts` and a `Chart.lock` file should have been created inside our `sftpgo` folder.

-We will also create a folder called **templates**, where we will create both `externalsecret.yaml` and `secretstore.yaml`.
+A folder called **templates** is also needed.
+There will be created both `externalsecret.yaml` and `secretstore.yaml`.
 This will allow us to manage the secrets we have previously stored in our **AWS Secret Manager**.

 ### secretstore.yaml

-We need to create a file that allows us to manage our secrets.
-To do this, we will create code like the following:
+The secret store is necessary to be able to manage our secrets.
+Its code would look something like the following:

 ```yml
 apiVersion: external-secrets.io/v1beta1